Built by Metorial, the integration platform for agentic AI.

 • repo (required): Repository name

-• path (optional): Directory path, empty for root (default: "")
+• path (optional): Directory path (empty string for root directory)

 • ref (optional): Branch, tag, or commit SHA